-Although Hublot, like many other ultra-luxury brands that are forced to use third-party mechanisms to power their particularly expensive wristwatches, is fairly secretive when it comes to sources of their calibers, I am fairly certain that the HUB 4100 is based on the well-known (some may even call it ‘legendary’ if a bit dated) ETA Valjoux 7750 chronograph ebauche.
+Although Hublot, like many other ultra-luxury brands that are forced to use third-party mechanisms to power their particularly expensive collections, is fairly secretive when it comes to sources of their calibers, I am fairly certain that the HUB 4100 is based on the well-known (some may even call it ‘legendary’ if a bit dated) ETA Valjoux 7750 chronograph ebauche.

-As you can see on the picture below that compares the HUB4100 with a version of ETA 7750 modified by CX Swiss Military (another Swiss-based brand that sells their watches at 1/10th the price of a regular Hublot chonograph,) only the aforementioned oscillating weight is different, while the rest of the mechanisms -including a “7750” stamp on the mainplate- are the same.
+As you can see on the picture below that compares the HUB4100 with a version of ETA 7750 modified by CX Swiss Military (another Swiss-based brand that sells their watches at 1/10th the price of a regular Hublot chronograph,) only the aforementioned oscillating weight is different, while the rest of the mechanisms -including a “7750” stamp on the mainplate- are the same.

 I can’t say that the choice of base movement makes this expensive chronograph any less interesting: just keep in mind that the lion’s share of pricing here is formed by the material of the case and the logo on the dial: like most of its siblings, the Big Bang Gold is more of an extremely expensive accessory rather than a piece of High Horology.
-On the other hand, Hublot quite openly admits that their timekeepers are mostly designed for those who values exterior over the mechanical guts that make the piece work.
+On the other hand, Hublot openly admits that their timekeepers are mostly designed for those who value exterior over the mechanical guts that make the piece work.